Introduction

 - Change the

-to the folder where your backend is stored.
-In this project, that isapps/api
+Root Directoryto the folder where your backend is stored.
+In this project, that isapps/api - For build method, select ‘Docker’ and select the Dockerfile path

 - Create an ‘api’ application service